Menu

 Attractions:

-Small shrines dedicated to Hindu deities.
+Small shrines dedicated to Hindu gods.

 10. Panchganga Ghat